Technological-Journey/Technological-journey/README.md

 ### Craftable Supra-Causal Circuits

-One of the most exciting features of **Technological Journey** is the introduction of **craftable GCYL Supra-Causal Circuits**—exclusive to this modpack.
+One of the most exciting features of **Technological Journey** is the introduction of **craftable GCYL Supra-Causal Circuits**.
 These circuits are key to unlocking the most powerful machines and systems in the game, requiring players to engage deeply with GregTech's advanced mechanics and automation systems.
 Along with these, the pack introduces other advanced circuit types that will challenge you to master new crafting strategies.

 ### Advanced Machines and Multiblocks

 The modpack expands on GregTech’s traditional machines and multiblocks by introducing entirely new types.
-This includes **UIV and UP machines** and several additional high-tier multiblocks that bring fresh complexity to the game's crafting systems.
+This includes **UIV+ machines** and several additional high-tier multiblocks that bring fresh complexity to the game's crafting systems.
 These new machines are crafted using advanced circuits and materials and play a critical role in advancing through the technology tree.

 ### Polymers, Chemistry, and New Circuit Types